eclipse-hono/hono/site/documentation/content/user-guide/coap-adapter.md

   * (optional) *hono-ttd*: The number of seconds the device will wait for the response.
   * (optional) *empty*: Marks the request as an [empty notification]({{< relref "/api/event#empty-notification" >}}).
 * Request Body:
   * (optional) Arbitrary payload encoded according to the given content type.
-Maybe empty, if `URI-query: empty` is provided.
 * Response Options:
   * (optional) *content-format*: A media type describing the semantics and format of payload contained in the response body.
     This option will only be present if the response contains a command to be executed by the device which requires input